sntioudis/papreca/documentation/commands.md

 \subsection trajdur_description Description

 Sets the duration of the MD stage of the %PAPRECA run.
-This is effectively, how many MD timesteps LAMMPS will simulate during each MD stage.
+This represents how many MD timesteps will be simulated by LAMMPS during each MD stage.
 The trajectory duration can be 0 (means that %PAPRECA will perform a pure off-lattice kMC run).

 \subsection trajdur_default Default